 Since ghee is clarified butter, it is pure fat.
 Therefore, ghee is not only free of lactose but also milk proteins.

 Accordingly, ghee is a premium butter for cooking.
-Due to the absence of milk protein, ghee can be a better option against inflammation as well.
+Due to the absence of milk protein, ghee can also be a better option against inflammation.

 Furthermore, heat it higher.
 Therefore, it is better suited for frying than regular butter.